Alejandro Lozano (artist): Life

 Alejandro Lozano was born in La Toba, Guadalajara, Spain.
-He studied humanities at the El Pardo Seminary (Madrid, Spain) from 1951 to 1957.
-On 13 March 1965 he received ordination.
-During 1965-1969 studied at the Conservatori Municipal d’Arts Massana (Applied Arts School) of Barcelona, where he attained the Applied Arts Graduate grade, with a specialization in painting, mural and refurbishment proceedings.
-Being a Capuchin brother he lived at the Pompeia cloister in Barcelona.
+He studied humanities at the El Pardo Seminary in Madrid from 1951 to 1957.
+On 13 March 1965 he was ordinated as a priest.
+From 1965 to 1969, he studied at the Conservatori Municipal d’Arts Massana (Applied Arts School) in Barcelona, where he obtained a graduate qualification in Applied Arts, specializing in painting, mural techniques and refurbishment processes.
+As a Capuchin brother, he lived at the Pompeia cloister in Barcelona.

-During July and August 1966, he attended the courses ‘Corsi estivi di Pintura en la Scola di Belli Arti Prieto Vanucci’ in Perugia (Italy).
-This same year he entered the Fine Arts University of Barcelona (Escola Superior de Belles Arts Sant Jordi).
+During July and August 1966, he attended the courses ‘Corsi estivi di Pintura' at the Scola di Bella Arti "Pietro Vannucci" in Perugia (Italy).
+That same year, he enrolled at the Fine Arts University of Barcelona (Escola Superior de Belles Arts Sant Jordi).

-During 1968 he attended courses ‘Corso de alta cultura’ at the ‘Università Italiana per etranieri’ in Perugia, Italy, and had the exhibition ‘Mostra in Centro Internazionale’ (Crocevia).
+In 1968, he attended the ‘Corso de alta cultura’ at the ‘Università Italiana per Stranieri’ in Perugia (Italy), and exhibited his work in the ‘Mostra in Centro Internazionale’ (Crocevia).

-Between 1970 and 1972, he finished "Good News", a mosaic mural (10x2 m) for the altarpiece of the church at Ciutat Residencial de E. i D. in Marbella (Málaga, Spain).
+Between 1970 and 1972, he completed "Good News", a mosaic mural (10x2 m) created for the altarpiece of the church at Ciutat Residencial de E. i D. in Marbella (Málaga, Spain).
 The curved surface of the mural adapts to the wall in an embracing gesture.

-From 1972 through 1974, he realizes the big format work "Calvary" (9x5 m).
-It is a mosaic placed at the major altar in the Cathedral of Tucupita (Delta Amacuro, Venezuela).
-Simultaneously he made the mosaics "Saint Francis and Brother Sun" (15 m^{2}), for the right side nave of this cathedral, and "Divina Pastora" (15 m^{2}), for the link side nave.
+From 1972 through 1974, he created the large-format work "Calvary" (9x5 m).
+It is a mosaic installed at the main altar in the Cathedral of Tucupita (Delta Amacuro, Venezuela).
+During the same period, he also produced the mosaics "Saint Francis and Brother Sun" (15 m^{2}), for the right nave of this cathedral, and "Divina Pastora" (15 m^{2}), for the link nave.

-During the period 1973-1974, he finished the Drawing Teaching courses at the Fine Arts University (Escola Superior de Belles Arts) in Barcelona.
-He obtains the Drawing Teacher certificate, which allows him to widen his teaching activity that started already long ago.
+During the period 1973-1974, he completed the Drawing Teaching courses at the Fine Arts University (Escola Superior de Belles Arts) in Barcelona.
+He obtained the Drawing Teacher Certificate, which allowed him to expand his teaching activity which he had begun years earlier.

-From 1975 through 1978, he produced the murals "Annuntiation", "Catequesis", "Baptism in the mission", "Christ and the Samaritan" (3x2 m^{2}) and "Christ’s Baptism " for Tucupita’s Cathedral façade.
-"Santa Cecilia", "Saint Francis trusted by an angel", "Saint Pius X" and "Saint Toribio de Mogrovejo", are round mosaic murals for the choir and central nave of the cathedral.
+From 1975 through 1978, he created the murals "Annuntiation", "Catequesis", "Baptism in the mission", "Christ and the Samaritan" (3x2 m^{2}) and "Christ’s Baptism " for Tucupita’s Cathedral façade.
+"Santa Cecilia", "Saint Francis guided by an angel", "Saint Pius X" and "Saint Toribio de Mogrovejo" are round mosaic murals for the choir and central nave of the cathedral.

-In May 1975, Lozano received the papal dispensation and married Francisca Tormo in Esparreguera (Catalonia, Spain).
+In May 1975, Lozano received a papal dispensation and married Francisca Tormo in Esparreguera (Catalonia, Spain).

-From November to October 1978, he undertook his second travel to Venezuela and carried on the ensemble of the façade, choir and central nave murals of Tucupita’s Cathedral.
+From November to October 1978, he undertook his second trip to Venezuela and continued the ensemble of the façade, choir and central nave murals of Tucupita’s Cathedral.

 In July 1981, he graduated from the University of Barcelona with a degree in Fine Arts.

-On 26 September, 1982, Tucupita's Cathedral was inaugurated, and was attended by several Bishops and the president of the Venezuelan Republic.
+On 26 September 1982, Tucupita's Cathedral was inaugurated at an event attended by several bishops and the President of the Venezuelan Republic.

-Later on his life, Lozano continued his artistic mural and painting works, working as a painting and drawing teacher in Barcelona.
+Later in his life, Lozano continued his artistic mural and painting work, working as a painting and drawing teacher in Barcelona.
 He died in Barcelona on March 30, 2003, aged 63.